Avaxerrr/Pycharm-File-Tree-Generate/README.md

 ### Manual Generation
 1. Open your Python project in PyCharm
-2. Go to Tools → Generate Directory Structure
+2. Go to Tools → File Tree Generator
 3. Configure your preferences in the dialog that appears
 4. Click Generate

 ### Automatic Updates
-1. Go to Settings → Tools → Directory Structure Documenter
+1. Go to Settings → Tools → File Tree Generator
 2. Enable "Auto-update on file changes"
 3. Configure additional settings as needed
 4. Click Apply